Feder8-Platform/Feder8-Setup/HONEUR/RQ/README.md

    * ```./run-rq3.sh```
 4. The script will run RQ3 and show the output of the code

-## Octogenarian study
-### Execution steps
-1. Open a terminal window
-2. Download the run script:
-   * ```curl -L https://raw.githubusercontent.com/Feder8-Platform/Feder8-Setup/main/HONEUR/RQ/run-octogenarian-study.sh --output run-octogenarian-study.sh  && chmod +x run-octogenarian-study.sh```
-3. Execute the script (from the directory where the script is downloaded)
-   * ```./run-octogenarian-study.sh```
-4. The script will run the Octogenarian study and show the output of the code

 ## RQ1, RQ3 & Octogenarian study combined
 ### Execution steps
 1. Open a terminal window